GSTT-CSC/hazen/CONTRIBUTING.md

 ## How to contribute

 1. Start by creating a new issue on bitbucket for the feature and:
-    - decide which release this is for

     - gather any user research
     - define acceptance test criteria

+2. Review implementation plan with Haris

-2. Check if there is already a branch dedicated to the issue, if not, create a new Git feature-branch for this ticket, named [issue number] issue name] .
+3. Create a new Git feature-branch for this ticket, named [issue number][topic][issue title].
+Use detailed commit messages (see next section for commit convention).

-3. Make your changes to the branch
+4. Make your changes to the branch

-4. Check that all tests are still passing, and that your change is covered by the tests
+5. Check that all tests are still passing, and that your change is covered by the tests.
+Tests can be run in the terminal using the command
+   "pytest tests"

-5. Create pull request from the task branch to master with a detailed commit message (see next section for commit convention)
+6. Create pull request from the task branch to develop

-6. Keep an eye on the feedback from Bitbucket Pipelines
+7. Ensure tests are passing on Bitbucket Pipelines

-7. If feedback is received, make the changes and keep a dialog open via bitbucket
+8. If feedback is received, make the changes and keep a dialog open via bitbucket

-8. If there are conflicts between the pull request branch and the master branch, pull the changes from the master and resolve the conflicts locally.
+9. If there are conflicts between the pull request branch and the develop branch, pull the changes from the develop branch and resolve the conflicts locally.

-9. The process finishes when the branch is merged with the master branch
+10. The process finishes when the branch is merged with the develop branch

 ## Commit Message Convention